-Perfect for kids this vegetable-loaded healthy pasta with peas, asparagus and pesto, is delicious and the ideal option for when you feel lazy and little time but want an easy and comforting meal.
+Perfect for kids this vegetable-loaded healthy pasta with peas, asparagus, and pesto, is delicious and the ideal option for when you feel lazy and have little time but want an easy and comforting meal.

-The peas bring vegetables proteins that combined with the proteins of the pasta and Parmesan cheese create a ” complete protein” meaning that you will have all the essential amino-acids.
+The peas bring vegetable proteins that combined with the proteins of the pasta and Parmesan cheese create a ” complete protein” meaning that you will have all the essential amino-acids.

 SUPER EASY TO MAKE